 If you are in a relationship with someone who chronically lets you know, “it’s never enough,” despite your efforts otherwise, see their empty tank for what it is.
 And most importantly, trust it is not about you.

-For more information partner narcissistic abuse, visit https://www.preventabusiverelationships.com/narcissistic_abuse.php and claim Free Instant Access to The 7 Realities of Verbal Abuse.
-Dr. Jeanne King, Ph.D. helps people worldwide recognize, end and heal from domestic abuse.
+For more information about partner narcissistic abuse, visit https://www.preventabusiverelationships.com/narcissistic_abuse.php and understand these complex cruel dynamics.
+Dr. Jeanne King, Ph.D. helps people worldwide recognize, end and heal from narcissistic domestic abuse.
 For daily insights and healing tips, join our Inner Sanctuary Online community.

 © Dr Jeanne King — Domestic Violence Prevention